-Separating data by slice (really by reducer in Redux) leads to situations where one action needs to be responded to in different parts of the store.
+Separating data by slices (really by reducers in Redux) leads to situations when we react to the same action in different parts of the repository.
 For example, if you delete a post, you must also delete its comments, which are in another slice.

-a reaction to the desired action by its name.
-In Redux Toolkit, this is no longer possible because of the strong link between reducers and actions.
-This is the price we pay for reducing code.
+In Redux, we solve it simply by working with the switch — adding a reaction to the desired action by its name.
+It is no longer possible in the Redux Toolkit because of the solid link between reducers and actions.
+It is the price we pay for reducing the code.

-// Import the actions you want to react to from other slices
+// Working with the actions we want to address, importing them from other slices

 import { removePost } from '../postsSlice.js';